 ISRC code structure

-Where to get an ISRC code
+How to get an ISRC code (distributor, agency, third-party)

 There are three main ways to get an ISRC: